 10. Do something they love, even if you don’t love it.

 Relationships are about compromise, and one of the smallest compromises you can make is to participate in activities your partner likes but that you don’t.
 Take them to a musical, a Taylor Swift concert, ice skating, horseback riding, or whatever the case may be—even if you’re not a fan.
 What makes it sweet is that you’re doing it just for them.

 Maybe your girlfriend knows how to play guitar, and you’ve always wanted to learn a Beatles’ song.
 Have her spend an afternoon teaching you some chords.
 Or maybe you’re really good at tennis.
 Take your partner to the park one day and show her how to serve, volley, and hit a forehand and backhand.
 You two aren’t trying to make each other equally passionate about your separate interests—you’re just sharing a bit more of who you are.

 When it comes to romance, the key is not to overthink it too much.
-If the romantic gesture is coming from your heart, they’ll appreciate it and your time together.
+Whatever romantic things to do you decide on, if the gesture is coming from your heart, they’ll appreciate it and your time together.

 Hayley Matthews is editor-in-chief at DatingAdvice.com, a popular site featuring advice from more than 250 dating coaches, matchmakers, and other relationship experts.
 In addition to expert tips and guides, the site also publishes reviews of the best online dating apps.
 When Hayley isn’t writing about dating and relationships, she’s listening to The Beatles or watching Harry Potter movies.